Churning-Up-the-Heat/classification-project/readme.md

 # Project Conclusions

+- Final model able to predict churn 81% of the time

+- Senior Citizens are very likely to churn

+- Customers on the Month-To-Month contract have the highest churn rates

+- Customers who have Fiber Optics are also likely to churn - this is surprising since it is a premium service

+- Customers who have dependents are less likely to churn

 ## Key Takeaways
     - What kind of contract the customer has plays a large role in if they will churn:
         * ~43% of customers on monthly contracts are likely to churn, as opposed to yearly (~12%) and two years(~3%)